AntonyDalmiere/passthrough_support_globexclude_fuse_fs/README.md

 - The filesystem is not thread safe.
 It is recommended to keep the `nothreads` option to `True`.
 - Symbolic links are not tested on Windows and can be buggy.
 - Exclude glob patterns must never be relative to root directory.
 It is recommended to always prefix with `**/`.
+- The rename operation can be slow because it is internally implemented with a copy-and-delete operation.
+This operation can be slow for large files or directories.
+It is implemented this way to mitigate the non-deterministic order of operations.
+For example, the kernel or FUSE may reorder the operations and block the rename operation.

 **Q: How can I contribute to PassthroughSupportExcludeGlobFS?**